Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Main results

-where $F(v_t,v_x)$ is arbitrary function.
-Applying the Euler-Lagrange operator to this equation yields a determining equation for $w$, since the righthand side gets annihilated:
+where $F(v_t,v_x)$ is arbitrary function replacing $f(v_t,v_x)$.
+Note that the terms involving derivatives of $F$ are of the same form as equation \eqref{pot2.f.eqn} which holds for $f$.
+Applying the Euler-Lagrange operator to the multiplier equation yields a determining equation for $w$:

 Next, this equation splits with respect to derivatives of $F$ and derivatives of $v_t$, $v_x$, which gives an overdetermined system of linear PDEs for $w(t,x,v,v_t,v_x)$.
 The system is straightforward to integrate, yielding $w=v-t v_t - x v_x$ up to an arbitrary function of $v_t$ and $v_x$, which can be put to zero.
+Thus, the new dependent variable is given by $v^* = v-t v_t - x v_x$.